For individuals

 Tax Time 2026: what to know before you lodge

-The 2025–26 financial year ends on 30 June.
-Here’s what Kuranda and Tablelands locals should have ready — and a few things that have changed.
+The 2025–26 financial year ended on 30 June.
+Here’s what Kuranda and Tablelands locals should have ready and what has changed from 1 July 2026.

 ← All articles

-Once the financial year ticks over on 30 June, it’s tax-return season again.
-A little preparation makes your return faster, more accurate, and more likely to claim everything you’re entitled to.
+Now that the financial year has ended, it’s tax-return season again.
+A little preparation makes your return faster, more accurate and easier to support with the right records.
 Here’s the short version for individuals.

 The three golden rules for deductions